faithvoid/script.sakuraRewards/README.md

 - Go into Settings -> Addon Manager, and enable sakuraRewards
 - Once enabled, select "Configure", then enter your Insignia gamertag
 - Restart your Xbox and watch as you unlock achievements automagically!
 Any time you boot into XBMC after unlocking an achievement, you'll get a notification for it!
-- You can view your achievements at any time by going into Programs -> Addons -> sakuraRewards in XBMC4Xbox, or Settings -> XBMC4Gamers Options -> Scripts -> Scripts Menu -> script.sakuraRewards in XBMC4Gamers.
+- You can view your achievements at any time by going into Programs -> Addons -> sakuraRewards

 ## How to Install (XBMC4Gamers 2.3+):
 - Download and unzip the latest XBMC4Gamers release file